Took Her to the O: Composition

 The song finds Bennett rapping with aggressive energy and hard-hitting flows associated with a catchy hook, all this over a "sinister, piano-led drill beat".

 "Took Her to the O" was described as a dark and intense song that vividly portrays the harsh realities of life on the streets.
 The song's lyrics were defined as both graphic and disturbing, painting a bleak picture of a world where violence and aggression are a necessary part of survival.
-It even deals with themes of violence, crime, and street culture, portraying the same King Von as a tough and ruthless character who is willing to take matters into his own hands in order to protect himself.
+It deals with themes of violence, crime, and street culture, portraying the same King Von as a tough and ruthless character who is willing to take matters into his own hands in order to protect himself.
 The lyrics also suggest a sense of loyalty and street justice.

 The story is romanced in detail, and Von depicted him as the protagonist in it, riding in a car and seducing a girl, "a stripper" from Kankakee that he met before at the store, the seduction goes wrong as Bennett has to deal with a man named "Duck" which confronts him leading the situation to become violent with the man throwing a brick to Von's car and forcing him to take his immediate revenge on "Duck" by shooting him twice and killing him.
 The man is heavily implied to be the real life and late rapper FBG Duck, whom Von knew personally and was from his rival neighborhood.
 Duck would end up dead after being shot by members of O'Block months after the song's release.
 The story ends with Von taking the girl to "the O", which most likely refers to Parkway Garden Homes also named as "O'Block", an apartment complex in Chicago on 6400 block of South King Drive where Bennett grew up.

 King Von also employs a line that recalls to his most famous catchphrase "We not from 63rd" which he introduced in his breakout single Crazy Story but in this case he adapted it to the story with the following verse "I know you mad 'cause I smoked your mans, left him on the curb/She started laughin', she said, "F*** that nigga, he from 63rd."

-King Von explained in detail his lyrics on "Took Her to the O" song, appearing On March 21, 2020, in a YouTube video for Genius.
+King Von explained in detail his lyrics on "Took Her to the O" song, appearing on March 21, 2020, in a YouTube video for Genius.